mjethani/simple-web-micropayments/README.md

   // Where the SWM module keeps its files
   working:   path.join(__dirname, '.data'),
-  // Where to publish content
+  // Where to publish the content once a payment has been received
   published: path.join(__dirname, 'public', 'snapshot'),

   'content': {